Marcono1234/unsafe-address-sanitizer/README.md

 ## Building

 This project uses Gradle for building.
-JDK 17 is recommended, but Gradle toolchains are used, so any needed JDK is downloaded by Gradle automatically.
+JDK 17 is recommended, but Gradle toolchains are used, so any newer JDK version should work as well because the JDK versions needed by the build are downloaded by Gradle automatically.

 ```
 ./gradlew build